 Today, RenderMan has been completely modernized, with a state-of-the-art ray tracing architecture.
-Used in the biggest blockbusters, such as Rogue One: A Star Wars Story and The Jungle Book, RenderMan is capable of delivering the highest quality visual effects with unparalleled creative flexibility and artistic control.
+Used in the biggest blockbusters, such as Star Wars: The Last Jedi and The Jungle Book, RenderMan is capable of delivering the highest quality visual effects with unparalleled creative flexibility and artistic control.

 For artists, RenderMan is easier than ever to use with single pass workflows and interactive shading and lighting, while continuing its tradition of reliability and expandability.